Do You Want to Build a Snowman?: Certifications

-Year-end chart

-Cover Performances
+Notable cover versions

 Kristen Bell sang the song live as her character throughout every stage of her life at the Vibrato Grill Jazz Club in Los Angeles to celebrate the film.

 Twenty-six members of the Disney Channel Circle of Stars performed a cover video of the song in July 2014.

-Austin & Ally star Laura Marano performed a Hawaiian version of the song at Disney's Aulani Resort & Spa for Disney Parks' Frozen Christmas Celebration on ABC with Kamehameha Schools Children's Chorus singing the children's chorus.

-Then-SM Entertainment trainees Koeun, Hina, Herin, and Lami covered the song in the Disney Channel Korea show Mickey Mouse Club on July 24, 2015.

 Country singer Mickey Guyton recorded the song and released it on November 6, 2015, to digital retailers and music streaming services.
 Her version charted at number 57 on the Billboard Country Airplay chart.

-Lea Michele covered the song for her 2019 Christmas album Christmas in the City.